TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   select the solution that most minimizes the within-cluster sum-of-distances.
-For hierarchical clustering, we can repeat the process with different bootstrap samples of the observations (sampling with replacement) and see how consistent the branching patterns are across bootstraps in order to examine how reliable the branching patterns are likely to be.
+For hierarchical clustering, we can repeat the process with different bootstrap samples of the observations (sampling with replacement) and see how consistent the branching patterns are across bootstrap replications in order to examine how reliable the branching patterns are likely to be.

 ```
 ## single linkage clustering based on manhattan distances: